hftf/roirpt/README.md

 ## License

 Code in `plugins/` and `main.json` is not my own.
-It's just version controlled here to record my modifications in order to prevent any updates from overwriting them.
+It’s just version controlled here to record my modifications in order to prevent any updates from overwriting them.

 OERZ TKO WHAFRT TPUBG UPT